ArcherYuePan/ArcherYuePan.github.io/content/ongoing/ongoing4/index.md

 ---
-title: "Rethinking Consumption Happiness: A New Framework to Study Consumer Well-being"
+title: "The Impact of Using a Non-native Language on Prosocial Decisions"
 authors:
+- Marie Ozanne
+- Xinlian Zhang
 - admin
-- Gülden Ülkümen
-- Manoj Thomas
+- Kaitlin Woolley

 date: "2024-09-01T00:00:00Z"